ssuncheol/mvtec-ad-anomaly-detection/README.md

 # Team Project in Deep Learning

 This project conducted a comparative experiment on the anomaly detection performance between several models.
-[ViT, Moco, DINO, IBOT]
+[ViT, Moco, DINO, iBOT]

 ## Requirements